ishmael-burdeau/digital-sustainability-learning/designers.md

 Now in their sixth draft, the Web Sustainability Guidelines consist of 94 recommendations to help teams create more sustainable digital products and services. [https://sustainablewebdesign.org/guidelines/](https://sustainablewebdesign.org/guidelines/)

 -  **The intro guide to digital eco-design**.
 French-led project for designers, developed in part by the team which helped write the W3C Web Sustainability Guidelines.
 See The intro guide to digital eco-design.
 In French, but can be made accessible using auto-translate tools.
 See [https://eco-conception.designersethiques.org/guide/en/](https://eco-conception.designersethiques.org/guide/en/)

 -  **Planet Centred Design**.
 A proposal by Defra to support those designing and building digital services.
-See [https://defradigital.blog.gov.uk/2023/03/06/how-being-planet-centric-can-really-make-a-difference-when-designing-services/](https://defradigital.blog.gov.uk/2023/03/06/how-being-planet-centric-can-really-make-a-difference-when-designing-services/) and [https://drive.google.com/file/d/161GLM3MiuLmehr4zR6yfmFRV67ON4ml1/view](https://drive.google.com/file/d/161GLM3MiuLmehr4zR6yfmFRV67ON4ml1/view)
+See [https://greenerservices.github.io/](https://greenerservices.github.io/)

 ## Websites to explore
 ### 1. Sustainable web design